crumion/ComputerVisionProject/Part 2 Deliverables.md

 I decided to start with MobileNetV2 in evaluating its own trustworthiness.
 For my project, I'm looking for more explainability than merely a "confidence" score.
 These confidence scores are simply softmax scores, which are often described as probabilities.
 However, the softmax score is not a probability, so we must be more sophisticated in the ways we evaluate our models.

 ### Image Alterations
-Since softmax scores are unreliable and don't necessarily reflect the model's prediction probabilty, we need to find other ways of evaluating the model.
+Since softmax scores are unreliable and don't necessarily reflect the model's prediction probability, we need to find other ways of evaluating the model.
 One approach is to alter the image, and observe differences in softmax scores.
 However, since these softmax scores do not necessarily reflect the model's probability, this approach wouldn't be particularly as useful.
 Instead, I would like to progressively alter the image until the model makes an incorrect classification.
 This method would test each model's robustness given a certain class.

 ### Perturbations
-One of the first common adversarial attacks on nueral networks uses Fast Gradient Signed Method (FGSM), first proposed by Goodfellow et al. FGSM uses the gradients of the loss function with respect to the image image [2].
+One of the first common adversarial attacks on nueral networks uses Fast Gradient Signed Method (FGSM), first proposed by Goodfellow et al. FGSM uses the gradients of the loss function with respect to the image [2].

 <img width="450" alt="Screen Shot 2021-10-14 at 1 55 57 PM" src="https://user-images.githubusercontent.com/30506411/137370941-35ba6fbc-56a5-4b86-b1b6-a5c4ce5a4ba1.png">
 Source: https://www.tensorflow.org/tutorials/generative/adversarial_fgsm